 Cell Phone Deposit: Please keep in mind that the phone belongs to Ohio University, so you must reimburse Ohio University if you lose it.
 You will be required to sign a contract agreeing to pay the program a $60 charge if you fail to return the phone and all is accessories in full working order at the end of the program.

 We will have our own private bus tour of London complete with professional guide on our first full day in London.

 We will take 2 all day bus trips outside of London.
 A professional guide travels with us both days.
-Our first trip will take us to prehistoric Stonehenge and Avebury, and the 2nd adventure will be to the elegant Georgian and ancient Roman city of Bath.
+Our first trip will take us to prehistoric Stonehenge and Avebury, which takes us into the picturesque countryside of Wiltshire.
+The second adventure will be to Cambridge, the beautiful, famous university town in East Anglia.

 You will attend a Shakespearean play at the famous outdoor New Globe Theatre on the banks of the River Thames.
-You will also attend one world class West End play, such as Billy Elliot or War Horse (the actual plays will be confirmed closer to departure for London).
+You will also attend one world class West End play such as War Horse.

 While most museums have free admission to their permanent collections, they all charge a fee for special exhibitions.
 The program will pay for some of these special admission fees.